wsrn829/wsrn829/README.md

 As a dedicated Full-Stack Software Engineer with over 1000 hours of hands-on training in Agile environments, I bring expertise spanning the entire software development lifecycle, from planning to implementation.
 Proficient in CI/CD processes, I specialize in ensuring smooth software deployments.
 Thriving in cross-functional teams, I foster collaborative problem-solving to guarantee the timely delivery of high-quality software solutions.
 Leveraging my background in social science research, I instill a user-centric approach, emphasizing the broader impact of development decisions. *Let's work together to bring your ideas to life!*

-My [**portfolio**](http://sarinawuphd.com) showcases proficiency in building responsive user interfaces with JavaScript, React, and Redux Toolkit, and secure server-side architectures with Java, Spring, Python, Django, FastAPI, and Flask.
+My [**portfolio**](http://sarinawuphd.com) showcases proficiency in building responsive user interfaces with React, JavaScript, TypeScript, and Redux (Toolkit), and secure server-side architectures with Python, Django, FastAPI, Flask, Java, and Spring.
 My proficiency extends to working with both SQL and NoSQL databases, ensuring efficient data management and retrieval.
 I have successfully implemented CI/CD for projects, incorporating database migrations, environment variable configuration, and extensive debugging to ensure continuous delivery. *Thriving at the forefront of innovation, I am a growth-driven developer, propelled by an insatiable desire for knowledge and an unwavering commitment to excellence.*

 - 🧠  I recently obtained the Harvard Professional Certificate in Computer Science for Web Programming.
 [Official Credential Link](https://credentials.edx.org/credentials/c2baa87dfd594781be286140430f59a1)
 - 🧠  I enjoy solving complex problems and learning new technologies.
 My industries include Technology (with expertise in Software Development, Application Development, and Cloud Computing), as well as Pharmaceutical and Healthcare.